Generative model for reciprocity and community detection in networks: Performance in synthetic networks

 \subsection{Edge prediction in synthetic networks}

 Here we show the results in terms of edge prediction on synthetic data generated with our benchmark generative model by varying the average degree $\langle k \rangle$ and the fraction of nodes with mixed-membership, which we denote $over$.
-We use both conditional and regular edge prediction and Fig. \ref{fig:AUCkover} highlights the robustness of \mtrep \text{} and \mtrepnc \text{} in terms of conditional edge predictions, as their performance are significantly higher than that of the other algorithms and do not decrease with increasing overlapping communities and sparsity.
+We use both conditional and regular edge prediction and \Cref{fig:AUCkover} highlights the robustness of \mtrep \text{} and \mtrepnc \text{} in terms of conditional edge predictions, as their performance are significantly higher than that of the other algorithms and do not decrease with increasing overlapping communities and sparsity.
+Indeed, the results are robust, as we vary the fraction of nodes with overlapping community membership and the average degree, while fixing $\eta=0.5$.
 Notice also the stability of \mtrep \text{} and \mtrepnc \text{} in terms of regular edge prediction and how they outperform the other models in critical ranges, e.g., small $\langle k \rangle$ and high $over$.

+Moreover, we find more stable results also in terms of regular edge prediction, where \mtrep \text{} and \mtrepnc \text{} have constant values across the different input parameters, outperforming other methods in critical ranges, e.g., small average degree or high overlap between communities.
+The results of our experiments suggest that working with conditional probabilities results in more robust estimates of the probability that an edge exists if we have access to the edge in the opposite direction.
+Performance improvement is more significant when community structure is not the predominant mechanism in edge formation.